 - Toys.
 Vibrators, dildos, rings and balls, warm and minty lubes, feathers, ticklers, flavored lotions.
 These are all the things that make playful sex more interesting these days.
 It’s time to make variety work for us.
 This is really our time to take the time to explore these things.
 Why not?
 A man can come without an erection with a vibrator applied to the glans, but be careful and gentle, and let him be the guide.

 - Rubbing.
 Climb on top, with his penis facing his chin, lots of lube between your vulva and his penis.
 Find a yummy spot, and glide.
 Be generous with the lube, and stop if anything gets sore.
+If you are prone to sensitivities, try Uberlube and enjoy a sensational, friction-free glide.

 Well.
 We hope this helps keep your play-dates interesting and the love alive and well even with ET/ED in the room.
 Ours is the generation that ought to make ED no big deal.
 Easily shrugged off for any guy and certainly any couple.